 Trekking the gorillas requires a permit and dictated which family of gorillas you could trek with and where within the park.
 The site that we drew was ‘The impenetrable forest”.
 The terrain was a dense jungle.
 There were paths cut into for the main portion of the trek, but once our guides located the Gorilla family we went off road.
 Our guide hacked paths with machetes to cut a trail to the family.

 Our guides brought us within a few feet of the massive 400-pound gorillas.
-The first one we came across was the silver back alpha male of the group.
+The first one we came across was the silverback alpha male of the group.
 They stared us down as he munched on leaves and branches.
-The area we found him in was not the brightest so we adjusted our cameras to take shots for the situation.
+The area we found him it was not the brightest so we adjusted our cameras to take shots of the situation.
 We needed to add some ISO to make sure we could take fast enough pictures to not turn out blurry.
 We still used our zoom lenses to get nice tight shots on the silver back’s face.

 Soon after spotting the male a female joined the group.
 After she sat down we found out that she was carrying a baby in her arms.
 They were in fairly thick foliage and we had to work to get our shots and wait for them to look our way to get those sharp eye contact photos.

 Before we knew it our time in Uganda was over and we were on our way back to Kenya.
 On our drives and throughout the trip we made plenty of memories and thousands of pictures.
 Some of the fun and memorable ones were the ones we caught on our phones as they faced us in the many selfies we took.
-Part of the tour involves a competition amoung the safari goers on who can take the best shots.
+Part of the tour involves a competition among the safari-goers on who can take the best shots.
 Acacia Africa challenged our fellow safari goers to take their best shots.
-They setup a photo competition with three different categories.
+They set up a photo competition with three different categories.
 The prize for each is a gift card to activities in Victoria Falls.
-The three categories are best wildlife, best camping shot, and best selfie!
+The three categories are the best wildlife, best camping shot, and best selfie!
 To enter everyone needs to hashtag #Acaciainfocus, and one of the following #Camping, #Groupselfie, or #Wildlife.
 The winner will be announced when we are in Victoria Falls.
-The competion open to all the passengers on our trip.
-Search the hashtags on instagram and facebook and like your favorites.
+The competition open to all the passengers on our trip.
+Search the hashtags on Instagram and Facebook and like your favorites.